 |

-MEXICAN SECULARIZATION: After Mexico won its independence from Spain in 1821, the law of
+MEXICAN SECULARIZATION After Mexico won its independence from Spain in 1821, the law of

-Rey came under the control of various secular administrators, several of whom managed to
+under the control of various secular administrators who managed to gain title to large

-gain title to large portions of former mission land and thousands of cattle and sheep,
+portions of former mission land and thousands of livestock, leaving nothing to the Luisenos.

 |